tuobangli/author_ber12/README.md

-meet with Dr. Iqbal the day after tomorrow, after you talked with him
+not talk with Dr. Iqbal

-12